 The Shipman & Wright Sports Law Clinic provides local student athletes with the specialized legal services they need to navigate the changing environment in which student athletes may engage in agreements with third parties to profit from the use of their NIL while observing NCAA rules about improper inducements.

 Gary Shipman ’80, an adjunct professor, will direct the sports law clinic, which is available to third-year law students.
-Susan Dunn, also an adjunct professor, helps supervise the clinic’s students.
+Susan Dunn, the clinic’s assistant director, helps supervise the clinic’s students and Darius Boxley ’21 serves as the clinic’s office manager.

 Shipman, who has practiced law for more than 30 years, started Atlantic Sports Management in 2013.
 He is certified as a contract advisor and agent by the NFL and NBA, and his sports clients include college and professional coaches as well as professional athletes.